kalai092/covid-analysis/README.md

 2. src/covid-analysis-main_streaming.py
 It's a spark streaming script for Covid-19 analysis, it's a partial one.
-As of now, it will only return to the top 10 countries for the streaming data.
+As of now, it will only return top 10 countries for the streaming data.

 Arguments: